 What’s even better than controlling your smart devices through a single app?
 Controlling them with your voice.
 When your smart devices respond to voice commands, you reach a whole new level of convenience.

 For example, ADT smart security systems is compatible with Alexa, your favorite voice assistant.
 You can ask her to perform helpful and important tasks, from adjusting the temperature to arming your system.
-And with our Alexa Guard service, she can even keep an ear out for alarms going off in your home, such as from smoke or carbon monoxide detectors.

 Ready to control your smart home through your voice alone?
 With the right system set up, all you need to do is say the word.